 Cloud computing is one of the best developments in modern business.
 Cloud users can leverage IaaS, PaaS, and SaaS to get to market quickly, utilize managed cloud services, and enjoy pay-per-use pricing.

-- You’ll pay for only the services you use, when you use them.
+- You’ll pay only for the services you use when you use them.

 - You won’t need to purchase hardware for a physical data center.